0xHabitat/tealgarden/README.md

 Non-hierachical organisations are the future for distributed self-managed people.
 Already today many organisations coordinate themselves decentralized and as a collaboration of members inside a community.

-Transparency of processes (e.g. communication, decision making and task management) are the key for better influence and responsive action.
-The members of the group are drivers of the organisation allows it to flourish.
+Transparency of processes (e.g. communication, decision making and task management) are the key for efficient organisation.
+Members are the drivers of change with responsive and influential actions.